Song Of Pi

 Song Of Pi Level:

 “Song Of Pi” is a late intermediate to early advanced piano solo.
 This piece has this level designation due to the frequent hand position changes with intervals over an octave.
-All other concepts and song length are at an easier level.
+All other concepts and the length of the song are at an easier level.
 This allows students to have a short, exploratory piece that focuses on keyboard geography and a greater range of artistic interpretation.

 • Mode: C Major